Uninett/nav/doc/howto/debugging-topology.rst

 1. Search for one of the two devices in the NAVbar and click on it to open its information page.
-2. The "device info" box should mention a number of switch ports found on the device. *Click the number* to go to the switch port report for this device.
+2. Click on the :guilabel:`Ports` tab to see the port listing for this device.
-3. The report lists the detected switch ports on the device.
-In the two rightmost columns of this report, the detected neighbor and it's connected port is listed.
+3. In the two rightmost columns of this report, the detected neighbor and it's connected port (if detected) is listed.
-4. You can click the *Connected to* column twice to sort the ports beginning with the ones that NAV has detected a neighboring device on.
+4. You can click the :guilabel:`To Device` column twice to sort the ports beginning with the ones that NAV has detected a neighboring device on.

 You should see something that looks like this:

 .. image:: swport-connected-to.png

-As you can see, `example-sw` is connected to `banana-sw`, `apple-sw`, `pineapple-gw`, `dinky-sw` and `parrot`.
+As you can see, this device is connected to `palin-sw`, `idle-gsw`, `gilliam-sw`, `cleese-sw` and `chapman-sw`.
 If there are devices you expect to be listed as neighbors here that are not, your problem is **not** with *Netmap*.

 Looking for the missing link